dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/getting-started.rst

 simply python functions decorated with the :func:`asr.instruction` decorator.

-To see how this works in practice let's look at an example of
+To see how this works in practice let's look at an example:

 .. literalinclude:: getting-started.py
+   :pyobject: energy

 In this example we have made an instruction for calculating the total energy of some input atomic structure using the effective medium